mofr/VulkanSDLApp/README.md

 Environment cubemaps
 ====================

+In Vulkan, the textures for cubemap faces are laid out as if we're looking at the cube from the outside, but we sample them as if we're looking from the inside.
+That's why debug environment faces are rendered mirrored.

-Equirectangular panoramas are converted to cubemaps at compile time (ProcessAssets.cpp).
+Equirectangular panoramas are converted to cubemaps at build time (ProcessAssets.cpp).
+To conform the aforementioned convention (face mirroring) and avoid mirroring at runtime, processed panoramas are mirrored at build time.
+Center of equirectangular panorama is set to a default camera orientation (-Z).

 Descriptor set layouts